rosyberti/website/advanced-python/pandas-data-input-output.md

 We will explore some of these methods later in this lesson.

-If we wanted to import a `.csv` file that was not directly in our working directory, we need to modify the syntax slightly.
+If we wanted to import a `.csv` file that was not directly in our working directory, we need to modify the syntax of the `read_csv` method slightly.

-If the file is in a folder deeper than what you're working in how, you need to specify the full path of the file in the `read_csv` method argument.
+If the file is in a folder deeper than what you're working in now, you need to specify the full path of the file in the `read_csv` method argument.
 As an example, if the `stock_prices.csv` file was contained in a folder called `new_folder`, then we could import it like this:

 ```python